 To find the best business balance transfer credit cards, we started by looking at our favorite business credit cards.
 Then, we checked each of our favorite business cards to see which ones offered balance transfers.

-But business balance transfer offers are somewhat rare, so we included some cards with application restrictions to ensure we presented a comprehensive list.
+But business balance transfer offers are somewhat rare, so we included cards with application restrictions to ensure we presented a comprehensive list.
 These cards won’t be available to every business, but they might fit your needs.

 We also factored in the regular APR, balance transfer fees, annual fees and rewards programs for each card.